peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-02-24 Heal Me With Poison.md

 	- Reed retorts, "I said partly!" and trails off and doesn't explain the rest
 - Captain Minksi orders Reed to help her open the door as the black ooze surges towards them
 	- The door is still partially open, but Minksi gets stuck trying to get out and calls for Tony and Finn to help
-- Captain Minksi hears Reed says "doom" in Elvish and asks what she's talking about
+- Captain Minksi hears Reed say "doom" in Elvish and asks what she's talking about
 	-  Reed points out an ancient, frantic carving in Elvish of the word on the back of the door
 	- Minksi asks Reed why she didn't point it out when they first came in, and Reed says she didn't see it
 	- The two of them try to get more information out of it, but have to drop it as the black ooze moves closer and instantly dissolves Angelina 2 into nothing